tsia/youtube-dl-plex/README.md

 you may need to change the path to `youtube-dl` in `youtube-dl.sh`

 Subscription URLs can be Youtube Channel URLs or any other URL that is supported by `youtube-dl`

+Subscription Web Interface is listening on Port 8080 by default.
+Can be changed in `subscription-web.service`